European shares rebound on short-covering

-LONDON, Nov 25 European shares snapped a six-day losing streak on Friday as a technical rebound gathered pace in the afternoon session, fuelled by short-covering in low volumes.
+LONDON European shares snapped a six-day losing streak on Friday as a technical rebound gathered pace in the afternoon session, fueled by short-covering in low volumes.

 The FTSEurofirst 300 ended 0.9 percent higher at 907.92 points in volume just 68.8 percent of the 90-day average, as Wall Street was set for an early close, while the November futures and options expiry added to market volatility.